 - Why does gold fall when the US dollar rises?

 - Gold is priced in dollars.
 When the dollar strengthens, foreign buyers must pay more of their local currency per ounce, reducing demand.
 Also, a strong dollar often signals a healthy economy, making interest-bearing assets more attractive compared to gold, which offers no yield.
+This gold vs US dollar dynamic is a fundamental driver of gold prices.

 - How can I track the US Dollar Index (DXY)?